lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 The Marsileaceae family includes genera such as _Marsilea_, _Pilularia_, and _Regnellidium_.
 These ferns grow in wet or aquatic environments.
-They are typically rooted in substrate with leaves that float on the water surface, or are suspended above it.
+They are typically rooted in substrate with leaves that float on the water surface or are suspended above it.
 The Marsileaceae family its appearance is rather similar to the popular iron-cross chamber plant, but then aquatic and a fern.
 Marsileaceae members are characterized by their four-lobed leaves (in _Marsilea_) or cylindrical leaves (in _Pilularia_).
 This form  differs substantially from the floating leaf structures seen in Salviniaceae.